Damascus steel: Moran: billet welding

 Since the well-known technique of pattern welding—the forge-welding of a blade from several differing pieces—produced surface patterns similar to those found on Damascus blades, some modern blacksmiths were erroneously led to believe that the original Damascus blades were made using this technique.
-However today, the difference between wootz steel and pattern welding is fully documented and well understood.
+However, today, the difference between wootz steel and pattern welding is fully documented and well understood.
 Pattern-welded steel has been referred to as "Damascus steel" since 1973 when bladesmith William F. Moran unveiled his "Damascus knives" at the Knifemakers' Guild Show.

 This "Modern Damascus" is made from several types of steel and iron slices welded together to form a billet, and currently, the term "Damascus" (although technically incorrect) is widely accepted to describe modern pattern-welded steel blades in the trade.
 The patterns vary depending on how the smith works the billet.
-The billet is drawn out and folded until the desired number of layers are formed.
+The billet is drawn out and folded until the desired number of layers is formed.
 To attain a Master Smith rating with the American Bladesmith Society that Moran founded, the smith must forge a Damascus blade with a minimum of 300 layers.